cberes/sdn-interface-node-bug/README.md

 [SDN](https://github.com/spring-projects/spring-data-neo4j) is unable to instantiate nodes with multiple levels of inheritance and a non-empty `@DynamicLabels` field.

-For example, say you have super class
+For example, say you have a super class

     @Getter
     @Node